 After your cat has eaten their dandelion greens, keep an eye on them for the next 24–48 hours.
 If your cat shows any signs of digestive upset, such as constipation or diarrhea, it’s likely that their digestive system is having trouble processing the dandelion greens.
 Stop feeding them any more greens, and if your cat’s digestive issues continue, speak to your vet for advice.

-If your cat doesn’t like the taste — dandelion leaves can be a little bitter — they may pick out the other food and leave the dandelion leaves untouched.
+If your cat doesn’t like the taste—dandelion leaves can be bitter—they may pick out the other food and leave the dandelion leaves untouched.
 You can try feeding them to your cat a couple more times, but if they’re consistently eating around them, it’s a good sign that they don’t like them.
 At that point, it’s probably best to avoid feeding them to your cat again.

 You don’t even need to add the grass to your cat’s food.
 Simply let them self-select to eat the grass as and when they want to.
 Keep a planter of cat grass on your windowsill, and replant fresh seeds every few weeks so your cat has a regular supply of yummy grass.